Patient Research Ambassadors

 What is a Patient Research Ambassador?

 A Patient Research Ambassador is someone who promotes health research from a patient point of view.
-They could be a patient, service user, carer or lay person who is enthusiastic about health research and willing to communicate that to other patients and public as well as healthcare professionals.
+They could be a patient, service user, carer or lay person who is enthusiastic about health research and is willing to communicate that to other patients, the public, as well as other healthcare professionals.

 Why do we need Patient Research Ambassadors?

 We would like to involve both patients and NHS researchers to recognise the importance of research in delivering health care.
 As a Patient Research Ambassador you can help to ensure that people using local NHS care have the best opportunities and choices about taking part in research studies.